Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 - Center on Alcohol Marketing and Youth (CAMY).

 - Robert Wood Johnson Foundation.
-(It created and funded over two dozen groups.)

 - Center for Science in the Public Interest (CSPI).